-- 7.2.65 The AoS has identified that the effects of waste management may arise both at a nuclear power station site and offsite at other locations where packaging, transport and/or disposal of waste is undertaken.
+- 7.2.64 The revised draft Nuclear NPS sets out the Government's view that effective arrangements will exist for the management and disposal of radioactive waste that will be produced from new nuclear power stations.
+The AoS has considered the sustainability implications of managing the different types of waste associated with the construction, operation and decommissioning of new nuclear power stations in the UK under the following headings: - Spent Fuel; - Intermediate Level Waste (ILW); - Low Level Waste (LLW); - gaseous and liquid radioactive discharges; and - non-radioactive hazardous waste. - 7.2.65 The AoS has identified that the effects of waste management may arise both at a nuclear power station site and offsite at other locations where packaging, transport and/or disposal of waste is undertaken.
 Some minor negative effects have been identified at nuclear power station sites.
 These are principally associated with the management and storage of spent fuel and ILW.
 Minor negative effects may potentially arise during construction and decommissioning of interim waste storage facilities although some of these effects, for example on soils, cultural heritage and landscape are site specific and will need to be assessed at the project level. - 7.2.66 The most important consideration for offsite waste management facilities is the additional quantity of spent fuel to be disposed of from new nuclear power stations that will require final disposal in a Geological Disposal Facility (GDF).
 The significance of the effects on the GDF will depend upon the number of new nuclear power stations built.
 The NDA has estimated the amount of spent fuel that would be generated by new nuclear power stations of either the AP-1000 reactor or EPR reactor being considered in the Generic Design Assessment (GDA).
-This assessment has indicated that a 10GW programme of new nuclear power stations operating for 60 years would increase by between 50-55% the amount of spent fuel and High Level Waste (HLW) to be disposed of in a GDF. - 7.2.67 In relation to the management of Spent Fuel and ILW at power station sites, the AoS (see Chapter 6) recommends that the draft Nuclear NPS should advise the IPC that the management of these radioactive wastes has the potential for effects on and off-site, including effects associated with transportation. - 7.2.68 In addition, the AoS recommends that the draft Nuclear NPS suggest to the NDA that the effects of the additional volume of Spent Fuel and ILW from new nuclear power stations should be taken into account in their design and evaluation of a GDF, including transportation.
-It is not for the draft Nuclear NPS to direct the NDA in this way, however, the draft NPS makes it clear that the NDA is free to take account of anything set out in the draft NPS if it chooses to do so.
+This assessment has indicated that a 10GW programme of new nuclear power stations operating for 60 years would increase by between 50-55% the amount of spent fuel and High Level Waste (HLW) to be disposed of in a GDF. - 7.2.67 In relation to the management of Spent Fuel and ILW at power station sites, the revised AoS (see Chapter 6) recommended that the revised draft Nuclear NPS should advise the IPC that the management of these radioactive wastes has the potential for effects on and off-site, including effects associated with transportation. - 7.2.68 In addition, the AoS recommended that the revised draft Nuclear NPS suggest to the NDA that the effects of the additional volume of Spent Fuel and ILW from new nuclear power stations should be taken into account in their design and evaluation of a GDF, including transportation.
+It is not for the revised draft Nuclear NPS to direct the NDA in this way, however, the draft NPS makes it clear that the NDA is free to take account of anything set out in the draft NPS if it chooses to do so.